ananthp/carnatic_scores/FAQ.markdown

 ### Why are you making FREE notations?

 Mostly for my own personal use.
 Most of these compositions are over 100 years old.
-Yet there are a very few scores that can be freely shared by learners and enthusiasts.
+Yet, there are a very few scores that can be freely shared by learners and enthusiasts.
 So I offer my work under creative commons so anyone can use and share - for personal use.

 ### Your scores look neat.
 We want to publish them.
 How do we contact you?